ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 copyright:
   years: 2022
-lastupdated: "2022-08-17"
+lastupdated: "2022-11-01"

 keywords:

 subcollection: vpc

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:external: target="_blank" .external}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:table: .aria-labeledby="caption"}
-{:DomainName: data-hd-keyref="APPDomain"}
-{:DomainName: data-hd-keyref="DomainName"}
-{:ui: .ph data-hd-interface='ui'}
-{:cli: .ph data-hd-interface='cli'}
-{:api: .ph data-hd-interface='api'}
+{{site.data.keyword.attribute-definition-list}}

 # Establishing service to service authorizations
 {: #backup-s2s-auth}

 Before you can create backup policies, you need to establish service-to-service authorizations and specify user roles.
-This will enable the Backup for VPC service to detect volume tags and create backups.
+This authorization enables the Backup for VPC service to detect volume tags and create backups.
 {: shortdesc}

 ## Overview